-- A. The hazardous materials response team is activated by request through the home department's Communications Centre. - B. The home fire department must respond, assume command, arrange to secure the area and remain in attendance for the duration of the incident. - C. The home fire department will supply apparatus, equipment and personnel for fire suppression and required support for the hazardous materials response team. - D. When the home fire department arrives at the scene first, it will: - contact the response team by radio, as soon as possible; - give updates relevant to the nature and extent of the incident; - identify the product(s) involved, if possible; - give safest routes to the incident and staging area; and,

-- identify the sector (or person) the response team should report to upon arrival. - E. The hazardous materials response team is not intended to fight fires involving hazardous materials.
-When the home fire department responds to hazardous material fires, the normal method of activating mutual aid is to be followed for additional fire suppression assistance. - F. Upon request by the home fire chief or designate, the designated Hazardous Materials Team will provide technical advice and assistance regarding hazardous material fires.
+- A. The hazardous materials response team is activated by request through the home fire department Communications Centre. - B. The home fire department must respond, assume command, arrange to secure the area and remain in attendance for the duration of the incident. - C. The home fire department will supply apparatus, equipment and personnel for fire suppression and required support for the hazardous materials response team. - D. When the home fire department arrives at the scene first, it will: - contact the response team by radio, as soon as possible; - give updates relevant to the nature and extent of the incident; - identify the product(s) involved, if possible; - give safest routes to the incident and staging area; and, - identify the sector (or person) the response team should report to upon arrival. - E. The hazardous materials response team is not intended to fight fires involving hazardous materials.
+When fire departments respond to hazardous material fires, the normal method of activating mutual aid is to be followed for additional fire suppression assistance. - F. Upon request by the home fire chief or designate, the designated Hazardous Material Team will provide technical advice and assistance regarding hazardous material fires.
 To initiate a request, contact the designated Fire Department, giving as much information about the incident as possible.
-The designated Fire Department will determine if it is necessary to send personnel to the fire scene. - G. Responses by the hazardous materials support units to municipalities or areas purchasing fire protection may be charged directly to that municipality or area as though the response was a fire department receiving a call for fire suppression assistance.
+The designated Fire Department will determine if it is necessary to send personnel to the fire scene. - G. Responses by the hazardous materials support units to municipalities or areas purchasing fire protection may be charged directly to that municipality or area as though the response was a fire department receiving a call for fire suppression assistance. - 5.
+(Optional) Activate a county, district or region extrication support response.

-5. Specialized Rescue Support Program
+6. Specialized Rescue Support Program